On the Wino in Joburg

-The internet is not really working or it’s damn slow.
+The Internet is not really working or it’s damn slow.
 Though as my friend from Ghana said, South Africa is not real Africa, hehe.
 Anyway, I wasn’t prepared for this and the bad connection caused a few problems during my stay.
 I really wanted to see downtown Joburg with its Constitution Hill and Apartheid Museum but I couldn’t get my Uber to work before it was too late.
-So everybody, be patient.
-The Internet here is not functioning as efficiently as it might be back home.
+And that would’ve been the only possible mode of transport apparently while my friend was at work.
+So everybody, be patient!
+The Internet might not be functioning as efficiently as it is back home.

-I was a bit shocked when I learned there is no public transport for white people/Caucasian in Johannesburg.
+I was a bit shocked when I learned there is no public transport for white people in Johannesburg.
 Only black/coloured people use the local taxis/minivans.
 I was being told that it would not be a safe way to travel.
-I was very sad to learn and witness the duality.
-I’m a huge Nelson Mandela fan and his book, Long walk to freedom is one of my favourite books.
-He is such an inspirational character even know when he is no longer with us.
-It was cool to see Soweto, his old neighbourhood, though it was clearly seen how commercialised it partly had become.
-I got to see Mr Mandela’s old house outside but , unfortunately, we couldn’t visit it inside because it was closed.
+I was very sad to learn and witness this duality.
+I’m a huge Nelson Mandela fan and his book, Long Walk to Freedom is one of my favourite books.
+He is such an inspirational character even now when he is not with us anymore.

-Apparently, this is the landmark of Soweto if not the whole Johannesburg.
+Apparently, this is the landmark of Soweto if not the whole of Johannesburg.
 It used to be a coal-powered plant station earlier.
 Now you can do all kinds of daredevil things there, such as bungy jumping or paintball.
 We were not feeling particularly brave so just took some photos and settled for that.
-The towers do look awesome and impressive, given the size and the colourful murals on them.
-So they make good photos!
+The towers do look awesome and impressive, given the size and the colourful murals on them so they do make good photos!

 If you would like to know what’s going on in Joburg, have a look at this site, Vibescout.
 Plenty of ideas there!
-Next time when I’m in Johannesburg, South Africa, I want to go out a little bit more and get to know the nightlife.
+Next time when I’m in Joburg, I want to go out a little bit more and get to know the nightlife.
 Just have to be prepared so I have my Uber waiting for me.

 Liked it, Pin It!